Mr-Rolando7013/golangC2Server/README.md

 # golangC2Server
-I'm working on a guid on how to create C2 servers using golang
+I'm working on a guide on how to create C2 servers using Golang.